 That means the negligent party could be required to pay for your:

 - Lost wages

 - Property damage

 - Reduced earning capacity

 Liability can be difficult to prove.
 Many accidents are complicated and involve multiple parties, usually defended by aggressive insurance companies.
 An experienced personal injury lawyer can help you get compensation for your injuries.

 If you are partially at fault for your accident, that means you share liability.
 Insurance companies will want to minimize their payout, so they may try to shift the blame to you.

 While most states have a law that reduces the amount of your award in proportion to your fault, Maryland is one of a few states that still follow a contributory negligence model.
 That means if you are even slightly responsible for the accident that caused your injuries, you are completely barred from receiving any compensation.

 For example, if you are walking and get hit by a car, if the driver can prove that you didn’t look both ways before crossing the street or you were distracted by your cell phone, it’s possible you could be prevented from receiving any compensation.
 This can happen even if you were in a crosswalk and had the right of way.
-A personal injury attorney at William G. Kolodner Personal Injury Lawyers can advocate for you and fight back against unfair blame.
+A personal injury attorney at WGK Personal Injury Lawyers can advocate for you and fight back against unfair blame.